investian/investian.in/content/pages/index.md

         subtitle: >-
           Explained with live practical case-studies from listed companies in NSE
-        content: >
+        content: >+
+          Stop betting on complex technical charts & useless indicators.

-          Start learning to invest even if you are from a non-finance background, whether you are a student or self-employed
+          Start learning to invest even if you are from a non-finance background, whether you are a student or self-employed.

         actions:
           - label: Learn More
             url: /style-guide